rlucas11/panelCodeR/README.md

 ### Running the models

 The code generates the lavaan model code, but you still have to run the model.
-My recommendation is to generate the code using this script, save it to a model object, check the code, and then run it.
+There are two options: Using the wrapper functions to run the code or generating the code using this script, saving it to a model object, checking the code, and then running it.
 Because the lavaan `sem()` command has some defaults that don't work with these models (e.g., allowing all latent variables to correlate), you should usually use the `lavaan()` command instead (or specify options when running the command).
-Note that you can always generate the lavaan code and then modify it if the script doesn't handle certain things you want to do.
 So you might use the following code:

 ```r
 startsModel <- lavaanStarts2(10) ## Generate the lavaan model